MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 App Center Push allows apps to intercept push notifications and react to them, e.g. to display an alert, as described in the App Center Push documentation above.
 In some cases, it's helpful to distinguish between push notifications received while the app is in the foreground or background, and handle them differently.
 The App Center SDK-provided callback isn't enough in this case since the application's state will always be reported as `active`.

-To distinguish between notifications received in the foreground and notifications received while the app was in the background, you must implement one of the callbacks defined in `UNUserNotificationDelegate`.
+To distinguish between notifications received in the foreground and notifications received while the app was in the background, implement one of the callbacks defined in `UNUserNotificationDelegate`.
 See [Apple's documentation](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate) for more details.

 > [!NOTE]
 > The solution below requires iOS 10 or later.